ky4meru/ky4meru.github.io/docs/active-directory/quota.md

 ./Rubeus.exe asktgt /user:$ComputerName$ /aes256:$hash /nowrap
 ```

+## Useful links

+- If you observe a strange behavior with [StandIn](https://github.com/FuzzySecurity/StandIn), take a look at [GetDomain vs GetComputerDomain vs GetCurrentDomain](https://rastamouse.me/getdomain-vs-getcomputerdomain-vs-getcurrentdomain/) from Rasta Mouse.

 ## Recommendations

 - [ ] Set `ms-DS-MachineAccountQuota` to `0` for all domain users if possible, or at least for unprivileged users.